A performance exploring water and the work of people who steward it in Miami-Dade County

 For more information, visit mosscenter.org

-The dance is directed by Artistic Director Allison Orr and produced by Lisa Byrd with musical direction by Graham Reynolds and production design by Stephen Pruitt.
-Miami artists, advisors and collaborating organizations including Teo Castelleños, Michelle Grant-Murray, Arsimmer McCoy, Monica Lopez de Victoria, Houston Cypress and Love the Everglades Movement, Brenda Krebs of the Office of Resilience, Tiffany Troxler and Florida International University’s Sea Level Solutions Lab and The Miami Sound Choir.
+The dance is directed by Allison Orr and produced by Lisa Byrd with production design by Stephen Pruitt and musical compositions by Orión Garcia and Graham Reynolds.
+Forklift choreographers are Rachel Nayer and Francis Rodriguez.
+Miami artists, advisors and collaborating organizations including Teo Castellenos, Monica Lopez de Victoria, Arsimmer McCoy, Michelle Grant-Murray, Houston Cypress and Love the Everglades Movement, Brenda Krebs of the Office of Resilience, Tiffany Troxler and Florida International University’s Sea Level Solutions Lab and The Miami Sound Choir.

 The Way of Water: Miami is presented by the Dennis C. Moss Cultural Arts Center with partnership from the Miami-Dade Department of Cultural Affairs, Miami-Dade Water and Sewer Department, Miami-Dade Department of Transportation and Public Works, Miami-Dade Office of Resilience, and the Miami-Dade Department of Regulatory and Economic Resources.